Gentle Life Lessons for Kids Found in Garden Chores

 Closing Thoughts

 But the beauty, I’ve found, is in the daily tending.
-In the chores that seem ordinary.
-In the muddy boots at the back door and the forgotten zucchini hiding under leaves.
+In the ordinary everyday chores.
+The muddy boots at the back door and the missed zucchini growing under the leaves.

 Gardening is a mirror.
 It reflects back what we bring to it: our hope, our care, our consistency.